The National Minimum Wage and National Living Wage rates vary depending on the age of your employees. The rates change each April.

 Who receives the National Living Wage?

-All employees age 25 and over are entitled to receive this rate.
+All employees age 23 and over are entitled to receive this rate from April 2021.

 Don’t forget, employees who fall under the following categories are also entitled to receive the correct minimum wage: